 Stranded, Dead or Orphaned Wildlife

 Most bird species are protected by the federal Migratory Bird Treaty Act, which governs how to handle sick, injured or orphaned birds.
-If you find a sick, injured or orphaned migratory bird, contact the U.S. Fish and Wildlife (USFWS) Center Migratory Bird Permit Office in Anchorage (907-786-3693) for a list of approved bird rehabilitation centers.
+Please refer to this website for more information of who to contact for assistance.
+If you still have questions, call the USFWS Migratory Bird Management Permit Office, Monday– Friday (8:00-4:30) at 907-786-3693.
 These centers are approved by the USFWS to rehabilitate injured birds for release to the wild.
 While you are locating an approved rehabilitator, keep the bird in a box in a warm, dark and quiet spot.
 Do not disturb it or offer it food.

 It is never a good idea — and can be illegal — to disturb migratory birds or their nests.
 Birds flushed from their nests by humans or other predators do sometimes abandon their eggs or young.
 If that happens, do not further disturb the nest by trying to care for the eggs or young birds.